DPfaffe/RunTime-ToolKit/Samples/FNCChart/FNC_Gem_FileOpen_Save.md

 end;
 ```

 The export to pdf will execute in the call back function ExportChartPDF.
 The callback should check the result to determine if the user selected OK or Cancel.
 When OK is selected the export gets processed using the parameter AFile as the filename selected by the user.
+TMSFNCGraphicsPDFIO is include in FNC Core which is provided with any of the components: for example even if you only purchased FNC Chart, you have a license.

 ```pascal
 procedure TFrameFNCChartTool.ExportChartPDF(const AFile: string; const AResult: Boolean);